 You will need 10 minutes or less to make a batch of warm homemade popcorn.

 Without a doubt, homemade popcorn is an excellent choice for a nutritious snack.
 Popcorn is a great option for healthy snacking since it's rich in dietary fiber and low in calories.
 Because it's a great fiber source, popcorn will keep you full and satisfied between meals.
 Also, it's good for your digestive health and it promotes regular bowel movements.
-It definitely is a wonderful whole food snack you want to have on your clean eating list to be part of your balanced diet in case you need a good nourishing snack.
+It definitely is a wonderful whole-food snack you want to have on your clean eating list to be part of your balanced diet in case you need a good nourishing snack.

 Yes, popcorn is naturally gluten-free and is a safe snack food for people with gluten intolerances or celiac disease.